easytarget/microPyEZfonts/Unicode/README.md

 µPython
 ```

-Now we need to prepare our font file:
+Now we need to prepare our font file using `bdf2dict`.

+In this example I have cloned the *ezFBfont* repo alongside the project working folder on my PC.

+See the [`bdf2dict`](../BDF2DICT.md) page to understand the options used here.

 ```
 user@pc:~/MPython/uniProj$ python ../microPyEZfonts/bdf2dict.py ../microPyEZfonts/Unicode/unifont_15.1.05/unifont-15.1.05.bdf my_ unicode.txt